Deep Polynomial Chaos Expansion: DEEP POLYNOMIAL CHAOS EXPANSION

-The core idea is to define the input nodes in probabilistic circuits using orthonormal PCE basis functions (see Figure~\ref{fig:circuit}).
-Circuits can be interpreted as representations of polynomials \citep{choi2020Probabilistic,vergari2021Compositional}, and conversely, a PCE can naturally be viewed as a circuit.
-The integrals for the expectation $\E[f(\X)]$ and the variance $\Var({f(\X)})$ in PCEs can be computed very efficiently even for high dimensional input spaces (\ref{eq:pce_expectation}, \ref{eq:pce_var}).
-Constructing a PCE via hierarchical sums and products of PCEs with smaller scopes enables the modeling of high-dimensional functions beyond the reach of traditional PCE approaches.
-We implement the circuit as a layerwise tensorized computational graph \cite{loconte2024What}, following the structure of modern implementations \cite{vergari2019Visualizing,peharz2020Einsum}.
-We denote the multivariate circuit output as $\Y = \{Y_1, \dots, Y_O\}$, representing the function $\Y = f(\X)$, where the input nodes are defined as PCEs.
+We implement the circuit as a layerwise tensorized computational graph \citep{loconte2025What}, following the structure of modern circuit implementations \citep{peharz2020Einsum,vergari2019Visualizing}.
+We denote the multivariate circuit output as $\Y = \{Y_1, \dots, Y_O\}$, representing the function $\Y = f(\X)$, where the input nodes are defined as PCEs as described in \cref{sec:polynomial_chaos}.

-\paragraph{PCE layer}
+\paragraph{PCE Layer}

-The first layer of the circuit consists of multiple input units, each associated with a scope \( \X_c \subseteq \X \).
-In contrast to probabilistic circuits, where input nodes encode probability distributions, DeepPCE input nodes each represent a PCE, denoted as \( g_c(\X_c) \) (see Eq.~\ref{eq:pce}).
-We use overparameterized circuits \cite{loconte2024What}, with multiple input nodes encoding a PCE \( g_{c,n}(\X_c) \) over the same scope, each with a distinct set of weights.
-In the special case where \( \X_c = \X \), the entire input space is used as a single scope, recovering a shallow PCE.
-We adopt a random partitioning strategy for assigning scopes to the input nodes, similar to the RAT-SPN architecture \citep{peharz2020Random}.
-However, rather than mixing multiple randomly partitioned circuits at the root node, we restrict the model to a single random partition of the input vector $\X$ to preserve circuit decomposability for tractable inference \citep{vergari2021Compositional}.
+Recall that the first layer of a circuit consists of multiple input nodes, each associated with a scope $\X_c \subseteq \X$.
+In contrast to probabilistic circuits, where input nodes encode probability distributions, each DeepPCE input node $c$ represents a PCE over scope $\X_c$, denoted as $g_c(\X_c)$ in the form of \cref{eq:pce}.
+We use overparameterized circuits \citep{loconte2025What}, with multiple input nodes encoding a PCE $g_{c,n}(\X_c)$ over the same scope, each with a distinct set of weights.
+In the special case where $\X_c = \X$, the entire input space is used as a single scope, recovering a shallow PCE.
+We adopt a random partitioning strategy for assigning scopes to input nodes, randomly permuting the input vector $\X$ and splitting it into scopes of equal or similar length, which are then assigned to the input nodes.
+This approach is inspired by \citet{peharz2020Random}; rather than mixing multiple randomly partitioned circuits at the root node, as proposed by the authors, we restrict the model to a single random partition of the input vector $\X$ to preserve circuit decomposability for tractable inference \citep{vergari2021Compositional}.
+Methods for learning the optimal structure of a circuit are actively developed \citep{adel2015Learning, gens2013Learning, yang2023Bayesian}, which could be integrated in the DeepPCE framework.